coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The names of witnesses.

-A Colorado marriage certificate is the last document issued to a couple after the solemnization of their state-approved union.
-A marriage can only be solemnized in Colorado once the parties have given notice of their intent to marry at a clerk’s office and submitted the necessary documents.
+A Colorado marriage certificate is the last document issued to a couple after the Solemnization of their state-approved union.
+A marriage can only be solemnized in Colorado once the parties have given notice of their intended marriage at a clerk’s office and submitted the necessary documents.
+This notice is a formal declaration of their intention to marry.
 No witnesses are required for a marriage to be solemnized.

 Additionally, only a few authorized people can receive certified copies of a marriage certificate.
 These include immediate family members (parents, adult offspring, siblings, etc) and their designated legal representatives.